How to get your business license (A guide for all 50 US states)

 Depending on where you are and what kind of business license you’ve applied for, you may need to wait to see if you’ve been approved.
 Sometimes it’ll only take a few days.
 Sometimes it can take weeks—or longer.

-(And, hey, if you’re waiting, now’s a great time to grab your Business Owner’s Policy—most small businesses need one and you can get it in about five minutes.
+(And, hey, if you’re waiting, now’s a great time to grab your Business Owner’s Policy—most small businesses need one, and you can get it in about 5 minutes with Huckleberry.
 Everything’s easy and online.)

 4. Renew your licenses as they expire

-Many business licenses expire after a set period of time.
-So, as you acquire the necessary permits and licenses, keep careful notes of the specific date each license was issued and the date when each license will expire.
+Many business licenses expire after a set period.
+So, as you acquire the necessary permits and licenses, keep careful notes of the specific date each license was issued and when each license will expire.
 You can use the license organization document you started in Step 1.

-Then, check on your organizational document periodically—every six months or so—and stay on top of renewals.
-You definitely do not want to run your business illegally.
+Then, check on your organizational document periodically—every 6 months or so—and stay on top of renewals.
+You do not want to run your business illegally.

 A state-by-state guide to getting a small business license

-Finally—in case it’s not obvious by now—no two states are exactly alike when it comes to getting a business license.
+Finally, if it’s not obvious by now, no 2 states are exactly alike for getting a business license.
 Because of that, we’ve put together this handy reference guide with links directly to the rules in your state.
 Nice, right?

 Just scroll down and tap the link next to your state to get full details on what you’ll need in your area.
-(And don’t forget to visit the Small Business Association’s resource page, too.
-When you enter your zip code, you’ll get a useful list of what you’ll need to start a small business in your specific area.)
+(And don’t forget to visit the U.S. Small Business Administration’s resource page at sba.gov, too.
+When you enter your ZIP code, you’ll get a useful list of what you’ll need to start a small business in your specific area.)